Copositive and completely positive cones over symmetric cones of rank at least 5: Final Remarks

 \section{Final Remarks}

-In this paper, we showed that for any symmetric cone of rank $r$ at least $5$, both $\COP(\bbK)$ and $\CP(\bbK)$ are not spectrahedral shadows.
+In this paper, we showed that for any symmetric cone of rank $r$ at least $5$, neither $\COP(\bbK)$ nor $\CP(\bbK)$ is a spectrahedral shadow.
 We proved this result by taking a slice of $\COP(\bbK)$ that is linearly isomorphic to $\COP^r$.

 When $r$ is less than or equal to $4$, we cannot use this technique to solve the problem of whether $\COP(\bbK)$ and $\CP(\bbK)$ are spectrahedral shadows, since $\COP^r$ and $\CP^r$ are spectrahedral shadows as mentioned in Section~\ref{sec:intro}.
 We note that $\COP(\bbK)$ and $\CP(\bbK)$ are spectrahedral shadows in the case where $r = 1$ and $r = 2$.
 When $r = 1$, both $\COP(\bbK)$ and $\CP(\bbK)$ are $1$-dimensional polyhedral cones, which are spectrahedral shadows.
-When $r = 2$, according to \cite[Appendix~A]{NL20XX}, $\COP(\bbK)$ and $\CP(\bbK)$ are linearly isomorphic to copositive and completely positive cones over a second-order cone, respectively, and hence are spectrahedral shadows, as mentioned in Section~\ref{sec:intro}.
+When $r = 2$, according to \cite[Appendix~A]{NL2026}, $\COP(\bbK)$ and $\CP(\bbK)$ are linearly isomorphic to copositive and completely positive cones over a second-order cone, respectively, and hence are spectrahedral shadows, as mentioned in Section~\ref{sec:intro}.
 The only remaining cases are $r = 3$ and $r = 4$.
 The following question remains open: \begin{question} For a symmetric cone of rank $3$ or $4$, are the copositive and completely positive cones over it spectrahedral shadows? \end{question}

 {\bf Acknowledgments} The author would like to thank Professor Bruno F. Louren\c{c}o for his valuable comments and discussions.
+The author also thanks the anonymous reviewers for their constructive comments, which improved the quality of this paper.
 The author is supported by JSPS Grant-in-Aid for Research Activity Start-up JP25K23344.

 \begin{appendices}